-Entities eligible to apply for and receive grant awards, and technical assistance through the Program will be -small and medium- agricultural businesses.
-During the application intake period agricultural businesses engaged in food production will be prioritized.
-Priority applicants that submit all documents required will be reviewed for eligibility prior to reviewing eligibility for non-priority applicants.
-Other non-food producing entities will receive a Non-Priority Notification and will be considered as funds are available.
+Entities eligible to apply for and receive grant awards and technical assistance through the Program will be -small and medium- agricultural businesses.
+During the application intake period, a The Program will prioritize Agricultural businesses engaged in food production will be prioritized during the application intake period.
+Priority applicants that submit all required documents required will be reviewed evaluated for eligibility prior to before reviewing eligibility for non-priority applicants.
+Other non-food producing entities will receive a Non-Priority Notification and-will be considered upon availability of funds. as funds are available.

-Eligible entities can be existing, re-starting or starting-up10 and include, but are not limited to, the following:
+Eligible entities can be existing, re-starting, or starting-up and include, but are not limited to, the following:

-- > Small and medium agricultural businesses, that meet the "small family farm" defined below, and can include: - Small and medium agribusinesses that support the activities and production of small farm and farmers. - Small and medium food producers, manufacturers, distributors, or suppliers engaged in local food production or distribution. - > Community based organizations involved in food production or distribution. - Agricultural microenterprises 11 (5 employees or less). - Units of General Local Government and Municipal Government.
+- > Small and medium agricultural businesses that meet the definition of "small family farm," as defined by the United States Department of Agriculture (USDA) below, and can include: - Small and medium agribusinesses that support the activities and production of small farms and farmers. - Small and medium food producers, manufacturers, distributors, or suppliers engaged in local food production or distribution. - Community-based organizations involved in food production or distribution. - Agricultural microenterprises 13 (5 employees or less).